htcondor/htcondor/docs/admin-manual/networking.rst

 effectively share the same setting, and the *condor_shared_port* daemon handles all CCB connection requests on their behalf.

-HTCondor’s authentication and authorization steps are unchanged by the use of a shared port.
+HTCondor's authentication and authorization steps are unchanged by the use of a shared port.
 Each HTCondor daemon continues to operate according to its configured policy.
 Requests for connections to the shared port are not authenticated or restricted by the